 Skip to content

-The first official account of ice cream in the New World comes from a letter written in 1744 by a guest of Maryland’s Governor William Bladen.
+The first official account of ice cream in the New World dates back to a letter written in 1744 by a guest of Maryland’s Governor William Bladen.
 The first advertisement for ice cream in this country appeared in the New York Gazette on May 12, 1777, when confectioner Philip Lenzi announced that ice cream was available “almost every day.”
-Records–kept by a Chatham Street New York merchant–show that President George Washington spent approximately $200 for ice cream during the summer of 1790.
-So the history of ice cream goes all the way back to our founding fathers.
+Records–kept by a Chatham Street, New York merchant–show President George Washington spent approximately $200 for ice cream during the summer of 1790.
+The history of ice cream dates back to our founding fathers.

 Ice cream is universal.
 It’s refreshingly cold with flavors galore in an industry that’s always looking for new ways to get the treat into your mouth.
-From creameries to ice cream trucks, the Mr. Local History project looks at the local business of ice cream over the years.
+From creameries to ice cream trucks, the Mr. Local History project examines the local history of ice cream over the years.

-Horton’s Ice Cream was key back in 1906 in Bernardsville.
-Today, Penguin Ice Cream , Dairy Queen, and Baskin Robbins lead the way in Bernardsville.
-Credit: Bernardsville News, 1906
+Horton’s Ice Cream was key in 1906 in Bernardsville and Basking Ridge.
+Today, Penguin Ice Cream, Dairy Queen, and Baskin-Robbins lead the way in Bernardsville.
+Credit: Bernardsville News, 1906.
+Horton’s Ice Cream was created by Horton’s Ice Cream Company, founded by Theodore Horton in Newark, New Jersey, in the early 1900s.

-The Somerset Hills was a strong player in the production of ice cream ingredients, mostly dairy cream from area creameries.
-While outlets like Reids, Hortons and the W. E. Tunis Store created the first soda fountains in the Somerset Hills, nothing could have been better than a trip with mom and dad for a visit on a hot day.
+The Somerset Hills was a strong player in producing ice cream ingredients, mostly dairy cream from area creameries.
+While outlets like Reids, Horton’s, and the W. E. Tunis Store created the first soda fountains in the Somerset Hills, nothing could have been better than a trip with mom and dad for a visit on a hot day.

-But the process to make ice cream was difficult to keep bacteria-free.
-Ingredients needed to be local.
-Fresh cream was essential along with a sterile manufacturing process.
-These processes changed rapidly in the 1920s and were soon ready for regionalization for those who had a vision.
+But the process of making ice cream was complicated to keep bacteria-free; ingredients needed to be local.
+Fresh cream and a sterile manufacturing process were essential.
+These processes underwent rapid changes in the 1920s and were soon ready for regionalization for those with a vision.
 In the late 1920s, two brothers from Bernardsville took a dream and began driving towards a reality.

 1931: Bernardsville Gets in the Manufacturing Game

-In July 1931, the Bernards Creamery Ice Cream manufacturing plant began operations on 13 Mill Lane (Street) in Bernardsville to make ice cream and sherbets, thanks to the brothers Arthur and James Looby.
-The ice cream was a natural extension to their already busy milk and dairy business.
+In July 1931, the Bernards Creamery Ice Cream Manufacturing Plant began operations on 13 Mill Lane (Street) in Bernardsville to make ice cream and sherbets, thanks to the brothers Arthur and James Looby.
+The ice cream was a natural extension of their already busy milk and dairy business.

-Remember that back in the 1930s, freezers were still a bit of a novelty.
-So who remembers “dry ice”?
-In response to printed invitations mailed about the opening, over 2,000 samples in Dixie Cups awaited those who visited the creamery across the street from Rudolph’s Steakhouse.
+Remember that freezers were still a novelty in the 1930s?
+So, who remembers “dry ice”?
+In response to printed invitations about the opening, over 2,000 samples in Dixie Cups awaited those who visited the creamery across the street from Rudolph’s Steakhouse.

-Pure ingredients were absolutely essential back in the 1930s.
-Issues regarding bacteria and unclean conditions led to many companies being forced to close.
-Bernards Creamery later became the Somerset Hills Dairy Farms.
-Source: Bernardsville News, 1936.
+Pure ingredients were essential in the 1930s.
+Issues regarding bacteria and unclean conditions led many companies to close.
+Bernards Creamery later became Somerset Hills Dairy Farms—source: Bernardsville News, 1936.

 Ice Cream in the 1960s